theSC/RaspicoolerMon/README.md

   - [feedparser](https://github.com/kurtmckee/feedparser)

 ##Setup:##
-- Create directory for camera captures.
-Make sure it is writable by the user that will run RaspicoolerMon.
-- Create directory for log.
-Make sure it is writable by the user that will run RaspicoolerMon.
 - Open **raspicoolermon.py** in your favorite text editor and change:
-  - directory for the coolermon.log
   - RSS feed
   - OWM API
   - OWM location